SalomePlatform/adao/doc/examples.rst

     **Adding parameters to control the algorithm**

 Other steps and results are exactly the same as in the `Building a simple estimation case with explicit data definition`_ previous example.
+The dictionary can also be directly given in the input field associated with the keyword.

 .. [#] For more information on YACS, see the the *YACS User Guide* available in the main "*Help*" menu of SALOME GUI.